How Link Previews Work — The URL Unfurl Process Explained

 This is the most common technical cause of missing link previews.

-The fix: Ensure your meta tags are present in the initial server-rendered HTML, not injected by JavaScript.
-Solutions:
+The fix: ensure your meta tags are present in the initial server-rendered HTML, not injected by JavaScript.
+Solutions include:

 - A prerendering service that generates static HTML snapshots for crawlers